Client: Municipality of Madrid,

 Program: Ecological Boulevard for a social and bioclimatically conditioned public space.

 Scope: Design, construction document, Energy strategy, and construction follow up

 Co-funded by the European Union (LIFE-2002 (ENV/E/000198)) and the EMVS.

 The Eco-boulevard in Vallecas can be defined as an urban recycling operation consisting of the following actions: insertion of an air tree-social dynamizer over an existing urbanization area, densification of existing alignment trees and reduction and asymmetric arrangement of wheeled traffic circulation.
 Superficial interventions reconfiguring the existing urbanization (perforations, fillings, paint, etc.) that defaces the executed kerb development.

 This system, commonly used in the green house industry, is capable of lowering temperature by around 10º C, depending on humidity conditions and temperature.
 The system goes into action when a temperature sensor detects temperatures above 27ºC in its surroundings.
-It is particularly efficient with high temperatures and low relative humidity (typical conditions in Madrid during the summer).
+It is particularly effective with high temperatures and low relative humidity (typical conditions in Madrid during the summer).

 The Air Trees are objects of an exportable nature, so they may be re-installed in similar locations or in other types of situations requiring an urban activity or reactivation.